RMU Graduates Urged To Uphold Professionalism

 Ag.
 Vice Chancellor of the Regional Maritime University (RMU), Dr. Jethro W. Brooks Jnr. has asked graduates to carry with them the values of integrity, dedication, and excellence they have learned at the university as they step into the new chapter of life.

-He added that, the graduants should be proud ambassadors of their programme and of the school.

-Mr. Brooks urged the graduates to leverage their skills because the world needs them adding, “You have the power to not only build structures but also to build bridges between nations, create social-economic ties, that will benefit the future generation”.
+He urged the graduates to leverage their skills because the world needs them adding, “You have the power to not only build structures but also to build bridges between nations, create social-economic ties, that will benefit the future generation.”

-He said this during the fifth graduation ceremony of the Forklift and Mobile Crane Operators of the Regional Maritime University on the themed, “Socioeconomic Impact of Global Migration of Skilled Labour”.
+He said this during the fifth graduation ceremony of the Forklift and Mobile Crane Operators of the Regional Maritime University on the theme, “Socioeconomic Impact of Global Migration of Skilled Labour”.

-According to him, this joyous event does not only signify the completion of the training, as it also marks the beginning of their valuable contribution to the world that is constantly evolving.

-“Skilled professionals like you are not only in demand locally but also have the opportunity to impact society worldwide,” he said.

-He told the graduates that migration of talent offers significant economic benefits to the individuals who seek better opportunity to the region as well as the country from which they hail.
+He said migration of talent offers significant economic benefits to the individuals who seek better opportunity to the region as well as the country from which they hail.

 “Your expertise in operating complex machines like forklifts and mobile cranes makes you an asset in these industries as you go out into the world, whether you choose to work locally or internationally,” he said.